 It’s been claimed as one of the best coastal trails in the world – The Fisherman’s Trail – a 120km stretch of sandy Portuguese track with 4,000m of ascent/descent, winding its way through the Vicentina Coast Natural Park.
 The Fisherman’s Trail forms part of the Rota Vicentina, a comprehensive 450km network of walking trails in Southwest Portugal, winding its way between rural and coastal settings.

-I’ve been eyeing up the Fisherman’s Trail for around 6 months now, and finally the perfect window of opportunity has presented itself.
-So tomorrow I fly to Lisbon accompanied by videographer James Hustler who will be documenting this mini-adventure in moving and still images.
-We will be camping our way along the route, and the plan is to cover the 120km in 3 days (so around a marathon a day).
+I’ve been eyeing up the Fisherman’s Trail for around 6 months now, and finally the perfect window of opportunity presented itself.
+I flew to Lisbon accompanied by videographer James Hustler who documented this mini-adventure in moving and still images.
+We camped our way along the route, and covered the 120km in 3 days (so around a marathon a day).

 The Fisherman’s Trail forms part of the Rota Vicentina, a network of pathways which let you tap into around 450km of marked footpaths in SW Portugal, meandering between rural villages and landscapes to wild coastline.